-The GeoTIFF (Georeferenced Tagged Image File Format, .tif) format is a georeferenced raster image that uses the public domain Tagged Image File Format (TIFF) [29], and is used extensively in the Geographic Information System (GIS) [30] and Open Geospatial Consortium (OGC) communities [31].
+The GeoTIFF (Georeferenced Tagged Image File Format, \.tif) format is a georeferenced raster image that uses the public domain Tagged Image File Format (TIFF) [32], and is used extensively in the Geographic Information System (GIS) [33] and Open Geospatial Consortium (OGC) communities [34].
 Although the types of metadata that can be added to GeoTIFF files are much more limited than with netCDF-4 and HDF5, the OGC GeoTIFF Standards Working Group is planning to work on reference system metadata in the near term.
 Both data producers and users find this file format easy to visualize and analyze, and so it has many uses in Earth Science.
-OGC GeoTIFF Standard, Version 1.1 is an EOSDIS recommended format [32].
-Recently, a cloud-optimized profile for GeoTIFF has been developed to make retrieval of GeoTIFF data from Web Object Storage (see Appendix B, Glossary) more efficient [33].
+OGC GeoTIFF Standard, Version 1.1 is an EOSDIS recommended format [35].
+Recently, a cloud-optimized profile for GeoTIFF (called COG) has been developed to make retrieval of GeoTIFF data from Web Object Storage (see Appendix B) more efficient [36].
+See [35] for a discussion of strengths, weaknesses, applicability, and limitations of GeoTIFF.